Article · Field notes

 (User-segment-A, struggles-with, onboarding-flow)(Feature-X, solves, Problem-Y)(Project-Z, uses, Postgres)(Decision-123, was-driven-by, user-feedback)

-Link triplets together and you get a graph.
-Not a folder.
-Not a static list.
+Link triplets together and you get a graph, not a folder of disconnected notes.

 The problem with static facts